-- 31. Some allegations may be of such gravity as to lead to a loss of public confidence in the council if the Councillor were to remain in office whilst the allegations are being investigated.
-Suspension or partial suspension would be appropriate in such circumstances. - 32.
-The Commissioner will at the interim adjudication hearing take into account whether an interim suspension is necessary to ensure the proper functioning of the council, the maintenance of public confidence and the effective completion of the investigation.
-The Commissioner will only impose an interim suspension in circumstances where those aims cannot be met by the Commissioner either making no order for suspension, or making an order for partial suspension. - 33.
-Partial suspension may be particularly appropriate where a Councillor exercises a 'Position of Responsibility' as defined by section 6(1) of the 2014 Act7.
-Partial suspension in such circumstances may be necessary to safeguard public confidence in the council and enable it to function effectively without depriving the constituents of representation by the Councillor.
+- 32. Some allegations may be of such gravity as to lead to a loss of public confidence in the council if the Respondent were to remain in office whilst the allegations are being investigated.
+Suspension or partial suspension would be appropriate in such circumstances. - 33.
+The Commissioner will at the interim adjudication hearing take into account whether interim suspension is necessary to ensure the proper functioning of the council, the maintenance of public confidence and the effective completion of the investigation.
+The complete suspension of the Respondent will be an option chosen only if those aims cannot be met by the Commissioner either making no order for suspension, or making an order for partial suspension. - 34.
+Partial suspension may be particularly appropriate where a Respondent exercises a 'Position of Responsibility' as defined by section 6(1) of the 2014 Act.
+Partial suspension in such circumstances may be necessary to safeguard public confidence in the council and enable it to function effectively without depriving the constituents of representation by the Respondent.